 The worst declines in Q3 came from consumer discretionary companies, down 43% in underlying terms, with car manufacturers and leisure companies making the deepest cuts.
 Media, aerospace and banks were also severely impacted.
 The most resilient sectors were pharmaceuticals, food producers and food retailers, which all saw higher payouts on an underlying basis.

-In 2019, over two fifths of the world's dividends were paid by defensive sectors that are proving relatively insulated from the crisis.
+dividends were paid by defensive sectors that are proving relatively insulated from the crisis.
 Two fifths were from more economically sensitive sectors which have faced cuts.
 Among the remaining fifth the impact has been mixed.